 (the answer is "split decision")

 (the answer is "drop in sometime")

 I've got my iiiiiiii you

 (the answer is "I've got my eyes on you")

 b ba back

 (the answer is "quadruplets")

-How many puzzles were you able to solve before having to look at the answers!
+How many puzzles were you able to solve before having to look at the answers?
 Now let's consider the following question.
-How does the style of puzzles that we have just solved relate to the "Image of God" and how we each have been made in the image of God?
+How does the style of puzzles we just solved relate to the "Image of God" and how have we been made in the image of God?

-Each puzzle represented a primary saying or word that we were familiar with and yet the puzzle was presented in a different manner that represented the same saying.
-We learned in our WORD Study 1 that we were created in the image of God and yet we are not God.
-We are made in His image, We are His creation.
+Each puzzle represented a primary saying or word that we were familiar with and yet the puzzle was presented in a diffrent manner that represented the same saying.
+We are created in the image of God and yet we are not God.
+We are His creation.
 We have things about us that make us like God.